Mental health services for federally-sentenced women

 For more information on CSC’s mental health strategies visit:

-CSC routinely screens women offenders at intake to identify those who may need a more comprehensive assessment/intervention.
+CSC routinely screens federally-sentenced women offenders at intake to identify those who may need a more comprehensive assessment/intervention.
 CSC:

-Specialized programming for women offenders
+Specialized mental health programming for federally-sentenced women

 - skills training sessions